 Creating a gap between what you experience and how you respond can pay dividends.

 There are times when you will be confronted with an issue and with it an implied pressure to respond straight away.
-Of course there are times when you must do so – an alarm bell sounding doesn’t require passivity.
-On the other hand, a constant state of trigger happy reactivity will create an atmosphere of nervous tension around.
-This isn’t conducive to clear thinking in you or the people around you.
+Of course, there are times when you must do so – an alarm bell sounding doesn’t require passivity.
+On the other hand, a constant state of trigger-happy reactivity will create an atmosphere of nervous tension around, which isn’t conducive to clear thinking in you or the people around you.

 3. Build A System To Capture Your Ideas

 From time to time it’s worth checking if you’re allowing sufficient time for your ideas and responses to gestate.
-It’s a good idea to have a system in place to capture your ideas and store them in a way that you always have access to.
+It’s a good idea to have a system in place to capture your thoughts and store them in a way that you always be able to find them.

-You can read my post about note taking taking here.
+You can read my post about note-taking here.